Top 5% Math Methodology

 A handful of readers will no doubt be curious how I arrived at the list of universities with the most students in the top 5% on standardized math testing.
-Below is my methodology, hopefully explained well enough to be easily followed by all who are interested.
-There are other approaches that could have been used, but I believe those I’ve used yield the most accurate results possible given the data available.
-If you have suggestions on how to improve it, I’d welcome them.
+Below is my methodology, hopefully explained well enough to be easily followed by all who are interested; if you have suggestions on how to improve it, I’d welcome them.
 If you represent a university, though, what I’d welcome even more is the exact number as calculated by you, which I would be happy to use to replace my estimate and indicate that I’ve done so.

 The reason I chose Math instead of Reading is because the numbers reported by colleges in their Common Data Sets are for students with scores above 700 on the SAT and above 30 on the ACT, and these scores are roughly equivalent for the Math section.
 This is not true for the Reading section.

-All calculations for the list of universities with the most students in the top 5% on standardized testing in math used the 2018-19 Common Data Set (CDS) for each university, with a couple of exceptions that were footnoted.
+All calculations used the most recent Common Data Set (CDS) available for each university, with a couple of exceptions that were footnoted.
 Numbers used are from Sections B and C of the Common Data Set.
 The former has data for the numbers of students at each university, while the latter has testing data for those schools.
 To make it easier to follow what I’m talking about, I’ve included the numbers used for Ohio State (OSU) so you can see where in the CDS the numbers are coming from.